nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/how-to-change-context-path.md

     status: ok
 details:
     howto:
-        excerpt: >-
-            The Nuxeo Platform offers the capability to change the context path, i.e. /nuxeo in the URL of your application.
+        excerpt: 'The Nuxeo Platform offers the capability to change the context path, i.e. /nuxeo in the URL of your application.'
         level: Intermediate
         tool: ''
         topics: 'Server configuration, URL'
 labels:
     - content-review-lts2016
     - howto
+    - content-review-lts2017
 confluence:
     ajs-parent-page-id: '31032113'
     ajs-parent-page-title: Administration